abutcher-gh/ld_preload_helpers/README.md

 Here `open` is overridden to print something then forward to the real `open`.
 In the rare case that you should wish to recurse into the override, rather than call the real API, use `crate::open`.
 From anywhere else in the module, `open` will refer to the override.
+To refer to the real function from elsewhere in the program, use `real_open` (as named at the declaration).

 Multiple overrides may be specified within a single macro invocation and multiple `extern_c_overrides` invocations are supported if desired.
 This is